U.S. Cell and Gene Therapy Clinical Trials Market Demand, Growth, 2026-2034

 A few of the key players in the market are Charles River Laboratories; ICON Plc; IQVIA; LabCorp; Medpace; Novotech; PAREXEL International Corp.; Syneos Health; Thermo Fisher Scientific, Inc.; and Veristat, LLC.

-The phase III segment dominated the market in 2024 due to the sharp rise in late-stage programs targeting high-burden conditions such as cancer and rare genetic diseases.
+The phase III segment dominated in 2025 by 53.2% share due to the sharp rise in late-stage programs targeting high-burden conditions such as cancer and rare genetic diseases.

-The oncology segment held the largest revenue share in 2024 due to the strong demand for cell and gene therapies that overcome resistance to conventional treatments such as chemotherapy and radiation.
+The oncology segment led the market by 43.6% in 2025 due to the strong demand for cell and gene therapies that overcome resistance to conventional treatments such as chemotherapy and radiation.